-The mere mention of news relating to the next Grand Theft Auto is guaranteed to send the internet into a frenzy.
 After almost a decade of playing Grand Theft Auto 5 and its many re-releases, the hype for the next entry is at a fever pitch.
-When it releases this game will become the biggest entertainment launch in history similar to previous entries.
-However, if Rockstar intends to impress gamers once again, they’ll need to make these 5 big improvements to avoid letting down gamers the same way that recent triple-A titles have.
+When GTA VI releases the game will likely become one of the biggest entertainment launches in history, just like previous entries.
+However, if Rockstar intends to impress gamers once again, they’ll need to make these 10 big improvements to avoid letting down gamers the same way that recent triple-A titles have.

 Grand Theft Auto 5 broke new ground for the series by crafting a narrative featuring the three playable characters; Micheal, Trevor, and Franklin.
 Each character felt distinct and interesting in their way.
 However, the story is told from three perspectives making the game’s overall themes seem convoluted to a certain extent.